Managing delegated mailboxes via API

 Is it possible to find employee IDs using the API?

 Sure.
 There's a request that returns the list of IDs.
-View documentation.
+View documentation

+Step 2.
 Enable mailbox delegation

 Note